-The total numbers of plants that will be necessary to be planted against the expected loss of 1340 trees is about 4020 trees.
+As per IRC guidelines, total 960 trees will be planted under compensatory afforestation plantation.
+The total numbers of plants that will be necessary to be felled for the bypass road is about nine trees.
 The project however targets much higher planting rates along the numerous Oxbow lands available as a result of the road realignments.